shintakezou/amiga/README.md

 written in “100% assembly” — bad thing for me in that age :-D), implementations of something I read on some magazine, or alike.

 Few files were edited or removed.
+Typos and grammar errors are usually kept (but I fixed something anyway).

 Executables aren't included, but I want to show the list of a LHA archive to show their sizes (second column).